Skip to content

 • Minimal Pod churn

-Kubelet and the container runtime are particularly busy (CPU) during Pod create/delete events.
-Since they are "idle" for most of the time and may also use spare CPU time, we decided to not reserve more CPU than necessary.
-Frequent Pod churn may stretch the time Pods take to become running or be fully deleted.
+Kubelet and the container runtime consume more CPU during Pod create and delete events.
+Since they stay idle for most of the time and may also use spare CPU time, we decided not to reserve more CPU than necessary.
+Frequent Pod churn may stretch the time Pods take to become running or fully deleted.

-These assumptions hold true for most use cases because usually not all these thresholds are crossed at once.
+These assumptions hold true for most use cases because these thresholds do not cross at once in typical operation.

-If your use case differs drastically from these assumptions you may need to adjust the reserved resources to ensure your nodes are stable.
+If your use case differs from these assumptions, adjust the reserved resources to keep your nodes stable.

 Change MaxPods

-You may achieve a more economic node utilization by setting higher or lower Pod limits.
+You may improve node resource usage by setting higher or lower Pod limits.

 A higher Pod limit means you can pack more Pods on a single node.

-Lower Pod limits means less resources are reserved leaving them allocatable for Pods.
+Lower Pod limits mean the system reserves fewer resources, leaving more allocatable for Pods.

 To change the Pod limit set the following Machine annotation in your MachineDeployment: